 Next, evaluate how these risks may impact future insurance and utility costs as well as resale value.
 Examine your current budget and how it would be impacted by rising utilities and insurance costs.
 If your home is in an area that will get hotter or has high climate risks, these costs are likely to rise more than average.
 Additionally, if your property is severely impacted by climate risks, that could make it expensive or impossible to insure in the future, causing potential buyers to be wary.

 Lastly, investigate options to mitigate and adapt to your climate risk.
 FEMA has advice on how to protect your home from and .
 These can help but are no guarantee, thus additional insurance may be needed.
 To save on utility costs, consider energy efficiency or other improvements such as , , and energy efficient and . from the Inflation Reduction Act of 2022 can help decrease the total cost of certain improvements but watch out for potential scams or companies that promise unrealistic cost savings.

 As a renter, you are not responsible for damage to a property due to a climate event, but you can still be vulnerable to physical harm, displacement, and loss of belongings.
 In addition, rising utility payments will impact renters either directly, if they are responsible for paying utilities, or indirectly, through increased rent.

-, and typical renters’ insurance does not cover flood damage.
-But flood insurance for renters is available.
-To prepare for climate events, you should be aware of the most relevant climate risks and, if possible, incorporate climate risks into your rental decisions.
+, and typical renters insurance does not cover flood damage.
+But To prepare for climate events, you should be aware of the most relevant climate risks and, if possible, incorporate climate risks into your rental decisions.

-*Although this blog includes links to private websites measuring climate risks, the CFPB cannot attest to the accuracy of these sources and encourages consumers to look at many sources when making a decision on climate risk.
+*Although this blog includes links to private websites measuring and discussing climate risks, the CFPB cannot attest to the accuracy of these sources and encourages consumers to look at many sources when making decisions on climate risks.